HirotakaDango/music-player/README.md

     - Go to [http://localhost:8000](http://localhost:8000)
     - Register a user account to unlock uploading and library scanning.
+    - **IMPORTANT:** After registering, an admin must verify your account before you can upload music (see below).
     - Click "Scan Library" to index your music folder.

 ## Usage

 - **Register/Login**: Create a user account for full features (upload, scan, delete, edit, favorites).
+- **Account Verification**: After registering, your account must be verified by an admin before you can upload music.
+Unverified users can still scan, browse, and play music.
 - **Scan Library**: Click "Scan Library" in the sidebar to index or refresh your library (scans all music except uploads).
 - **Browse**: Use the sidebar to view all songs, favorites, albums, artists, or genres.
 - **Search**: Use the search bar (desktop/mobile) to instantly find songs, albums, or artists.
 - **Play Music**: Click a song to play, or use the player controls at the bottom.
 - **Favorites**: Click the heart icon to add/remove from favorites.
 Drag to reorder in "Favorites" view.
 - **Edit Genre**: Right-click (or tap "..." on mobile) a song and choose "Edit Genre".
 - **Upload Music**: Click "Upload Song".
-You can upload multiple files; genre is auto-detected but can be overridden.
+You can upload multiple files; genre is auto-detected but can be overridden. **Upload limit:** 5 songs per user per day.
 - **Delete/Download**: Use context menu on your uploads to delete or download.
 - **PWA**: Click "Install App" (sidebar) if your browser supports PWAs.

+### Admin Panel

+- Go to `?access=admin` (e.g., `http://localhost:8000/?access=admin`)
+- Default Admin Password: `admin`
+- Admin can verify/un-verify user accounts, view user details, and manage verification status for uploads.

 ## How does it work?

 - **index.php** is both the backend API (`?action=...`) and the single-page frontend.
 - User authentication is session-based (server-side PHP sessions).
+- User uploads are separated—each user can only manage their own uploads.
 - Scanning uses getID3 for metadata and album art, storing info in `music.db` (SQLite).
 - Album art is extracted, resized, and converted to `.webp`.
 - Playback via JavaScript and HTML5 `<audio>`, with Media Session API support.